opencog/learn/run/3-gram-class/README.md

   It reads the sentence file, compares them to parses from the default Link Grammar English dictionary, and tabulates results.
   Usage: `guile -s dict-comp.scm <dict-name> <sentence-file-name>`

+* `test-data` -- Directory containing evaluation datasets.
+Currently contains `child-directed-speech.txt`, a collection of over 3000 short sentences spoken by adults to children.